sarbbottam/sarbbottam.github.io/_posts/2014-10-27-tale-of-two-submit-buttons.markdown

 ## What problem might arise?

-So far so good, but if the form submit action is trapped and the form is submitted via JavaScript, the ``greeting`` parameter will not be part of the form data.
+So far so good, but if the ~~form submit action is trapped~~ **click event of the submit buttons** is trapped and the form is submitted via JavaScript, the ``greeting`` parameter will not be part of the form data.

+However, if the **form submit event is trapped** and the form is submitted via JavaScript, the clicked button will be part of the serialized form data.
+Thanks to [Adam Brunner](https://twitter.com/clcpolevaulter) for the [pointer](https://twitter.com/clcpolevaulter/status/529822434287841280).

 {% highlight javascript %}
 var holaButton = document.getElementById('hola-button');